 The solution is very simple: We start the system in recovery mode, delete some files and that's it!
 Just follow this step-by-step guide:

-- Plugin in your PC / Laptop and start the system.
+- Plug in your PC / Laptop and start the system.

-Shiftone time directly after the vendor logo to get into the GRUB menu (if it doesn't work, try it another time, this is sometimes hard to find the correct moment).
+Shiftone time directly after the vendor logo to get into the GRUB menu (if it doesn't work, try it another time, it is sometimes hard to find the correct moment).

 - In the GRUB menu, select the advanced options and run the recovery mode.

 - Select the life-saving option clean ("Try to make free space").

 - To be sure, select the root option to run a shell.